celiarr/Ewebsite/README.md

-- make sure your in portfolio when updating the index file in portfolio on github.
+- make sure you are in portfolio when updating the index file in portfolio on github.
-- if you are updating the other index file, make sure you are not in the portfolio folder
+- if you are updating the other index file, make sure you are not in the artistic-portfolio folder